intel/scikit-learn-intelex/daal4py/INSTALL.md

 daal4py is easily built from sources with the majority of the necessary prerequisites available on conda.
 The instructions below detail how to gather the prerequisites, set your build environment, and finally build and install the completed package. daal4py can be built for all three major platforms (Windows, Linux, macOS).
 Multi-node (distributed) and streaming support can be disabled if needed.

 The build-process (using setup.py) happens in 3 stages:
-1. Creating C++ and cython sources from oneDAL C++ headers
+1. Creating C++ and Cython sources from oneDAL C++ headers
+2. Building oneDAL Python interfaces via cmake and pybind11
-2. Running cython on generated source
+3. Running Cython on generated sources
-3. Compiling and linking
+4. Compiling and linking them

 To build with oneAPI support, additional steps are required:
 1. Point to DPC++ compiler by defining ``DPCPPROOT`` variable.